GlennPatrickMurphy/remoteZone/README.md

 - Modify priority logic
 - Add notifications or alerts

+## Compatibility

+### ✅ Works With:
+- Rogers Ignite TV
+- Rogers Legacy Digital Cable (with web remote access)
+- Any Rogers TV service that supports [rogers.webremote.com](https://rogers.webremote.com/remote)

+### ❌ Does NOT Work With:
+- Bell TV
+- Telus TV
+- Shaw/Freedom TV (unless merged with Rogers)
+- Any other TV provider
+- Streaming services (Netflix, Prime, etc.)
+- Smart TVs without Rogers box

+**Why Rogers only?** This app controls your TV by automating the Rogers web remote interface.
+Other providers have different remote systems that aren't compatible.

 ## Disclaimer

 This script is for personal use only.
 Please respect ESPN's API terms of service and Rogers' web remote usage policies.
 The script is provided as-is without warranty.

+**Rogers Customers Only:** You must have an active Rogers TV subscription.
+This is not affiliated with or endorsed by Rogers Communications Inc.

 ## Support